hoanlac9/macos-setup/README.md

 ## Usage

-Clone this repository and run the playbook:
+Clone this repository

+Uncomment ansible role in main.yml

+and Run the playbook
 ```sh
 make [function]
 ```